frank005/AgoraWebhooks/README.md

 ### 5. Deploy to Production

+**Prerequisites:**
+- Ubuntu 24.04 server
+- Sudo access
+- Domain name pointing to your server's IP address
+- **Port 80 must be open** in your cloud provider's firewall/security group (required for Let's Encrypt certbot)
+  - The script configures UFW firewall, but you must also open port 80 in your cloud provider's security group/firewall
+  - Certbot needs port 80 to validate domain ownership

 Run the deployment script on your Ubuntu 24.04 server:

 ```bash
 ./deploy.sh
 ```

+The script will:
+- Install all dependencies (Python, nginx, certbot, etc.)
+- Prompt for your domain name
+- Configure the firewall (ports 22, 80, 443)
+- Set up SSL certificates via Let's Encrypt (optional)
+- Configure and start the service

+**Important:** Before running certbot, ensure port 80 is open in your cloud provider's firewall/security group.
+Certbot needs port 80 to validate domain ownership.

 ## ⚙️ Configuration